-Non-current restricted cash of \$16.4 million and \$16.4 million at December 31, 2022 and 2021, respectively, represents interest reserves set aside for the duration of the securitized debt.
+Non-current restricted cash of \$19.5 million and \$16.4 million at December 31, 2023 and 2022, respectively, represents interest reserves set aside for the duration of the securitized debt.
 The required reserve is approximately one quarter's interest payment on the Company's securitized debt.
-The Company voluntarily increased the amount held in non-current cash to twice the required amount during the year ended December 31, 2020 and reduced the reserve back to the minimum amount during the year ended December 31, 2021.